 There are more than 14 million root canal procedures every year, making it one of the most common dental treatments in America.
 The vast majority of these are non-surgical root canals.
-A non-surgical root canal is a simple procedure that can preserve and save a patient’s natural teeth, preventing the need for a tooth extraction, dental bridges or implants.
+A root canal in Mountain View is a simple procedure that can preserve and save a patient’s natural teeth, preventing the need for a tooth extraction, dental bridges or implants.

 Indications That a Root Canal is Needed